Calvatia sculpta: Description

 The white pear- or egg-shaped fruit body of C. sculpta may be 8 to 15 cm tall by 8 to 10 cm wide.
 The outer layer of tissue, known as the exoperidium, is covered on the outer surface with distinctive long, pointed, pyramid-shaped warts, either erect or bent over and sometimes connected at the tip with other warts.
 The warts bear parallel horizontal lines towards the base.
-Mycologist David Arora opined that C. sculpta resembled "a cross between a geodesic dome and a giant glob of meringue."
+Mycologist David Arora opined that C. sculpta resembles "a cross between a geodesic dome and a giant glob of meringue".
 In age, the peridium sloughs off and exposes a brownish spore mass.
 The interior of the puffball, the gleba, is firm and yellowish-white when young, but gradually becomes powdery and deep olive-brown as it matures.

-The spores are roughly spherical, thick-walled, 3–6 µm in diameter (although some specimens collected in the US range from 7.2 to 9.5 µm), and are covered with minute spines or warts.
-The use of scanning electron microscopy has revealed that these ornamentations on the spores are typically 0.95 µm long.
+The spores are roughly spherical, thick-walled, 3–6 μm in diameter (although some specimens collected in the US range from 7.2 to 9.5 μm), and are covered with minute spines or warts.
+The use of scanning electron microscopy has revealed that these ornamentations on the spores are typically 0.95 μm long.
 Spore ultrastructure is distinctive among Calvatia species, and has been used to help verify taxonomic groupings and confirm the status of species within the genus.
-The capillitia (coarse, thick-walled hyphae in the gleba) are septate, with branches that are narrowed towards the tips; they are 3–8 µm in diameter.
+The capillitia (coarse, thick-walled hyphae in the gleba) are septate, with branches that are narrowed towards the tips; they are 3–8 μm in diameter.
 When grown in pure culture in the laboratory, C. sculpta is, under certain conditions, able to grow structures called mycelial strands.
 These are linear aggregates of hyphae whereby older "leading" hyphae become enclosed by coiled layers of newer "tendril" hyphae.
 Mycelial strands provide a conduit for transporting water and nutrients across non-nutrient material, allowing the fungus to reach new sources of food.
 They are also implicated in the formation of fruit bodies and sclerotia.
 The mycelia of C. sculpta can be induced to form mycelial strands when there is a permeable physical barrier between it and the agar substrate.
 The wide hyphae in the center of the mycelial strands contain protein-dense structures on their cell walls that are shaped like a torus.
 Their function is unknown.

 Edibility

-Calvatia sculpta is edible, and said to be "choice" by some authors.
+Calvatia sculpta is edible and said to be "choice" by some authors.
 The taste is described as "mild" and the flesh has no distinguishable odor.
 Arora recommends eating the puffball only when it is firm and white inside, as older specimens may have a distasteful iodine-like flavor.
 The puffball may be preserved by freezing fresh or partially cooked slices, but their flavor and texture will deteriorate unless cooked immediately after thawing.
 Recommended cooking techniques for puffball slices include sautéing and coating in batter before frying.
 C. sculpta was used as a traditional food of the Plains and Sierra Miwok Indians of North America, who called the fungus potokele or patapsi.
 Puffballs were prepared by drying them in the sun, grinding them with a mortar, and boiling them before eating with acorn soup.